Migalvao/evolutionary-computation-project/README.md

 # Evolutionary Computation Project

-The goal of this project is to test and compare two different permutation operators for Evolutionary Computation algorithms.
+The goal of this project is to test and compare two different permutation operators for Evolutionary Computation algorithms, Partially Mapped Crossover and Order Crossover.
+Miguel Galvão, 2022

 ### Parameterization